IOCCC image by Matt Zucker

 Of course, it is quite possible that only one invocation is possible, so it is not necessarily detrimental to your submission if you do not include one, though we do like interesting and creative uses of submissions.
 See also the FAQ on “submitting try.sh and try.alt.sh scripts”.

 You might wish to add ./try.sh to the try rule in the Makefile you submit.
-If you have alternate code, then you can use the try.alt rule instead.
+If you have alternate code, then you can use the try.alt rule as well.

 Doing masses of #defines to obscure the source has become ‘old’.
 We tend to ‘see thru’ masses of #defines due to our pre-processor tests that we apply.
 Simply abusing #defines or -Dfoo=bar won’t go as far as a program that is more well rounded in confusion.